Generalized Li-Haldane Correspondence in Critical Dirac-Fermion Systems: Model and method

+At the critical point separating insulating or superconducting phases with topological indices $n$ and $n+1$ .
+Although the low-energy effective theories describing different transitions appear universally as massless Dirac fermions, the relevant topological degeneracy originates from the fact that, upon introducing a boundary, the symmetry-enforced massless Dirac equation admits nontrivial conformal boundary conditions.
+These distinct boundary conditions can support topological zero modes, thereby encoding the underlying topological structure at criticality.
+And this is a minimal example of gSPT in general dimension.

-\emph{Model and method.}---To realize gapless SPT physics in these free-fermion systems with topologically protected zero edge modes, the Hamiltonian needs to undergo a continuous phase transition between distinct topological insulating phases characterized by nonzero topological invariants~\cite{verresen2020topologyedgestatessurvive}.
+To realize gSPT physics in these free-fermion systems with topologically protected zero edge modes, the Hamiltonian needs to undergo a continuous phase transition between distinct topological insulating phases characterized by nonzero topological invariants~\cite{verresen2020topologyedgestatessurvive}.
 This requires the models to possess certain global symmetries such that the Hamiltonian falls into a symmetry class characterized by a $\mathbb{Z}$-valued topological invariant in the Altland-Zirnbauer (AZ) classification~\cite{Altland1997PRB}.
 We use $\hat{H}_{\alpha}$ to denote a Hamitonian with toloplogical number $\alpha\in\mathbb{Z}$.
 Specifically, in 1D, we may choose $ \hat{H}^{\text{1d}}_{\alpha}(k) =

 \left[ \cos(\alpha k)\, \sigma_x + \sin(\alpha k)\, \sigma_y \right]

 $, which belongs to the $\text{AIII}$ symmetry class.
 In 2D, an example is $\hat{H}^{\text{2d}}_{\alpha}(\mathbf{k}) = [\sin(\alpha k_x)\sigma_{x} - \sin(k_y)\sigma_y + (1-\cos(\alpha k_x) - \cos(k_y)) \sigma_z] $, which belongs to $\text{C}$ symmetry class.
 Linear combinations of different $\hat H_{\alpha}$ can realize phase transitions between different topological insulators or superconductors~\cite{Verresen2017PRB}.
 For example, $ \hat H^\text{1d}_1 + \hat H^\text{1d}_2$ corresponds to the critical point that separates two gapped phases with winding numbers $\omega=1$ and $\omega=2$, featuring edge states in a nontrivial topological universality class~\cite{Verresen2017PRB, Verresen2018PRL, Verresen2021PRX, Yu2022PRL}.
 Similarly, $(a\hat H^\text{2d}_0+b\hat H^\text{2d}_1+c\hat H^\text{2d}_2)/(a+b+c)$ realizes a Chern insulator transition between Chern number $\mathcal C=1$ and $\mathcal C=2$ when $b=a+c$ and $c>a$, supporting chiral edge states~\cite{verresen2020topologyedgestatessurvive, Zhou2025CP}.